Shahbudin Rahimtoola: Awards

-Professor Rahimtoola has been at the forefront of numerous awards and citations principally from his research and teaching career.
+Rahimtoola has been at the forefront of numerous awards and citations principally from his research and teaching career.

 From the National AHA he has received Citations for International Service and Outstanding Service.
 From the AHA Oregon Affiliate he was awarded ‘Salute to Research’ in 1985.
 And from the AHA Los Angeles Affiliate the Award of Merit and Special Recognition for Outstanding Contributions to the study and practice of Cardiology.

 From the FDA he received the Harvey W. Wiley Medal.

 In teaching, Rahimtoola was recipient of the William Osler Award from the University of Miami.
 He received the Gifted Teacher Award from the American College of Cardiology in 1986.
 In 1989 Rahimtoola was the recipient of the James B. Herrick Award from the American Heart Association.
 In 1996 he was awarded the Melvin L. Marcus Memorial Award from the International Society of Heart Failure.

 From the Mayo Foundation he received the Distinguished Alumnus Award in 1998.
 He was conferred the Master of the college from the American College of Cardiology in 1999.
 The ACC further conferred on him the Distinguished Scientist Award in 2001.

-In 2000 Rahimtoola was conferred the Hamdan Award in the Middle East.
+In 2000 Rahimtoola was conferred the Special Recognition Award from Hamdan Medical Award in the Middle East.

 In 2002 Rahimtoola was awarded the D.Sc.
 (Hon) by the University of Karachi in a ceremony held at the Governor House [Sindh].

 In 2009 the European society of Cardiology awarded him the gold medal for his outstanding contribution to the development of Cardiology.

 This was followed by the ACC [American College of Cardiology] honoring Lifetime Achievement status to Shahbudin in 2013.

-In 2016 Shahbudin Rahimtoola was conferred the 'Distinguished Fellowship' Award at the World Congress of International Academy of Cardiology in Boston.
+In 2016 Rahimtoola was conferred the 'Distinguished Fellowship' Award at the World Congress of International Academy of Cardiology in Boston.

 Publications

-Shahbudin Rahimtoola has been author of some prominent textbooks used in postgraduate study of Cardiovascular Medicine namely Coronary Bypass Surgery (1977), Infective Endocaritis (1978), Controversies in Coronary Heart Disease (1982) and Valvular Heart Disease (1997).
+Rahimtoola has been author of some prominent textbooks used in postgraduate study of Cardiovascular Medicine namely Coronary Bypass Surgery (1977), Infective Endocaritis (1978), Controversies in Coronary Heart Disease (1982) and Valvular Heart Disease (1997).

 He has also been co-author of Shock in Mycardial Infarction (1974), Acute Myocardial Infarction, 1st and 2nd editions (1991, 1997), Techniques and Applications of Interventional Cardiology (1991), Heart Failure (1995) and New Ischemic Syndromes (1997).

 Marriage

-Shahbudin Rahimtoola married Shameem Virji in 1968.
-They have one son and two daughters from marriage.
+Rahimtoola married Shameem Virji in 1968.

 Family

-Professor Shahbudin Rahimtoola's father Hoosenally Rahimtoola was a noted Legislator of the Bombay Presidency who remained Mayor of Bombay during British rule in India.
+Rahimtoola's father Hoosenally Rahimtoola was a noted Legislator of the Bombay Presidency who remained Mayor of Bombay during British rule in India.

 His brother, Professor Shamsuddin Rahimtoola remained a prominent Physician based out of Karachi.
 He remained Principal of the Dow Medical College and Medical Superintendent of the Civil Hospital there.

 Death

-Dr Shahbudin Rahimtoola passed away on 9 December 2018 aged eighty seven at his residence in Palos Verdes Estates, California.
+Rahimtoola died on 9 December 2018 aged 87 at his residence in Palos Verdes Estates, California.